 Friends of Man

-The Friends of Man offers assistance for individuals and children by accepting a referral from a professional or school representative only.
+The Friends of Man primarily offers assistance for individuals and children in Colorado but will consider out of state requests.
+Families must apply as a referral from a professional or school representative only.
 Individuals can not apply directly.
 This charity offers assistance for medicine, prostheses, wheelchairs, eye glasses, dentures, medical equipment, daycare, training and education, hearing aids and more.
+They no longer assist with accessible vehicles.
 Their contact information is as follows: Friends of Man, P.O.
 BOX 937, Littleton, CO 80160-0937, (303) 798-2342.

 The Bentley Trust

 This program is a grant for people over 60 who live in the Springfield City limits.
 This trust can provide help with hearing aids, dentures, lift chairs, rent and more.
-For questions about the Bentley Trust contact Southwest Center for Independent Living at 417-886-1188.
+For questions about the Bentley Trust contact empower:abilities at 417-886-1188.

 Civic organizations in your county or city may also be a source of funding for assistive technology.
 Local groups, such as Lions Clubs, Jaycees, Kiwanis, etc., may have charitable giving priorities, but are worth contacting for possible assistance.
 Many area Chambers of Commerce maintain listings of civic organizations in the community.